The Vermont Statutes Online

 (I) a report or findings of a valid investigation finding that the officer committed Category B conduct; or

-(II) any decision or findings, including findings of fact or verdict, regarding allegations that the officer committed Category B conduct, including a hearing officer decision, arbitration, administrative decision, or judicial decision, and any appeal therefrom.
+(II) any decision or findings, including findings of fact or verdict, regarding allegations that the officer committed Category B conduct, including a hearing officer decision, arbitration, administrative decision, or judicial decision, and any appeal from such a decision.

 (C) Termination.
 The agency terminates the officer for Category A or Category B conduct.